alexandrecela10/tiktok-creator-compass/CODE_DOCUMENTATION.md

 ## What This App Does

-The TikTok Creator Compass is like having a personal coach for TikTok creators.
-It helps creators understand how well their content is performing, gives them insights about their audience, and suggests ways to grow their following.
-Think of it as a dashboard that shows you everything important about your TikTok account in one place.
+The TikTok Creator Compass is like having a competitive intelligence agent for TikTok creators.
+It discovers and analyzes successful creators in your niche, reveals what makes them successful, and gives you actionable strategies based on proven winners.
+The core value isn't just showing your own data - it's uncovering the secrets of similar successful creators you can learn from.
+Think of it as a spy tool that reveals the winning strategies of your competition.

 ## How The App Is Built